3 Signs Your Resume Isn't Working

 By Anish Majumdar, Certified Professional Resume Writer (CPRW)

-You've gathered job postings and started submitting... where are the interviews?
+You've gathered job postings and started submitting...where are the interviews?
 While in the past a candidate could get away with simply listing the last few jobs they've held and elaborating during a job interview, this is no longer the case.
-In today's highly competitive marketplace, the stage for a successful interview must be set WITHIN THE RESUME.
-If it's not, your job search will most likely run up against the
+In today's highly competitive marketplace, the stage for a successful interview must be set within the resume.
+If it's not, your job search will most likely run up against the following hurdles.

 There are few things more frightening to a job seeker than the phone that just won't ring.
-Bills are piling up, savings are evaporating, jobs are being applied for yet nothing comes of it.
+Bills are piling up, savings are evaporating, jobs are being applied for, yet nothing comes of it.
 What's the problem?
-99% of the time, it boils down to INEFFECTIVE TARGETING.
+Ninety nine percent of the time, it boils down to ineffective targeting.
 Don't make the mistake of trying to create a one-size-fits-all resume.
-Instead, target 1-2 closely related job types and tailor your resume accordingly.
+Instead, target one to two closely related job types and tailor your resume accordingly.
 This approach helps establish your suitability for the job and provides detailed information to a recruiter or hiring agent when they're deciding who to call in for an interview.

 So you've finally secured an interview.
 Only once it starts, all of the questions seem designed to paint you as an unskilled candidate.
 Why is an interviewer asking you what you achieved at your latest job?
 Why are they asking overly broad questions such as what your ultimate career goals are?
-Questions like this are a sure sign of a LACK OF QUANTIFIABLE ACCOMPLISHMENTS in your resume.
-Take a close look at the last 2-3 positions you've held and create a "Key Accomplishments" section for each listing successes (in bullets).
+Questions like this are a sure sign of a lack of quantifiable accomplishments in your resume.
+Take a close look at the last two to three positions you've held and create a "Key Accomplishments" section for each listing successes (in bullets).
 Include metrics if they're available.
 These will serve as a series of talking points for an interviewer and set you up for success.